seunara247/AWS-storage-services/README.md

-## AWS-storage-services
+# AWS-storage-services

 AWS command to manage S3 buckets and objects

 The name of the mentee i collected the HTML file from is named Dominion

-# The Commands used include:
+## The Commands used and response gotten include:

 ~ $ aws s3 mb s3://b-u-c-k-e-t-practical